 By Sydney Magana (Fall 2014)

 Hillary Finch is a senior who will graduate this spring with a double major in International Studies (Global Health emphasis) and Health Promotion and Education (Community Health emphasis).
 Hillary has always been interested in health, initially majoring in Biology.
 Her ultimate goal is to become a Physician Assistant.
-During her sophomore year, Hillary participated in the Semester at Sea program, travelling to 14 different countries.
+During her sophomore year, Hillary participated in the Semester at Sea program, traveling to 14 different countries.
 Among her favorites were Portugal, South Africa, Brazil, and Ghana.
 Studying abroad sparked Hillary’s interest in International Studies and led her to her current majors.
 The semester she returned from her study abroad, Hillary met Student Success Advocate Christine Contestable.
 They made an immediate connection.
 Christine has supported Hillary with useful resources, advice, and in goal setting.

 She admits, “Christine has been my motivator.
 She reassured me that the things I’ve done are really positive and not just resume builders.”
 Hillary has learned to be more confident and that “everybody has strengths that they may not realize.
 Christine helped me find those strengths within me and use them to my advantage.”
 Working with Christine has also helped Hillary feel more connected to the university.
 “It totally changed what I’d seen or experienced previously.
 Nobody had ever walked up to me on campus before and asked, ‘Hey, what are you up to?’”
 Hillary’s advice to students is, “Use every resource possible because the things we have at the U are amazing!
 Take every opportunity possible.
 It goes by fast!”

-Gina Sombatsaphay, Finance
+Gina Sombatsaphay, Finance major